ZiningWang/Sparse_Pooling/avod/README.md

 ## Claim

 The code is based on the latest (May 10 2018) avod-fpn from [Avod-FPN of Jason Ku](https://github.com/kujason/avod).
 This repository is aimed to show the performance different by adding Sparse Pooling to the avod for better fusion.
 There is only little change on the original code to incorporate the Sparse Non-homogeneous Pooling Layer.
-You can run both the original avod-fpn and the modified one with Sparse Pooling with the same tutorial of avod.
+You can run both the original avod-fpn and one with Sparse Pooling in this repository using the same tutorial of avod.

 If you are interested in how to efficiently fuse features from different views and sensors.
 This resipotory is an example of how to add the Sparse Pooling Layer to your own network. [**Fusing Bird View LIDAR Point Cloud and Front View Camera Image for Deep Object Detection**](https://arxiv.org/abs/1711.06703)